axeII/axeII/README.md

 ### Hello there 👋

-I am a Devops/SRE/Sysadmin at [sanezoo.com](https://sanezoo.com) (an industrial automation startup).
-I enjoy work with tools like ✨kubernetes✨, docker, ansible, linux, terraform, proxmox, btrfs since they make my life easier at work and at home.
+I am a Devops engineer.
+I enjoy work with tools like shiny ✨kubernetes✨, docker, ansible, linux, terraform, proxmox, btrfs since they make my life easier at work and at home.
 Huge fan of FOSS, privacy and cyber security.

 ### 🖊 My recent blog Posts